kbumsik/WolfieMouse/firmware/src/system/newlib/README.txt

 assert.c: implementation for the asserion macros

-_cxx.cpp: local versions of some C++ support, to avoid references to
+_cxx.cc: local versions of some C++ support, to avoid references to
 	large functions.